 The filing of the termination form is only a request to terminate registration with the Commission.
-Termination of the committee occurs only upon approval by the Commission and after all fines and penalties, if any, are paid.
+Termination of the committee occurs only upon approval by the Commission and after all fines and penalties, if any, are paid, and all reports have been filed.
 Once the Commission approves a request for termination, the noncandidate committee will no longer be required to file disclosure reports.